sofianeHabach/Pneumonia_Detection_MLOps_Pipeline/ReadMe.markdown

    - In your GitHub repository, go to `Settings` > `Secrets and variables` > `Actions`, then add:
      - `NGROK_AUTH_TOKEN`
      - `GITHUB_TOKEN`

+3. **Download the Dataset**:
+   - Download the [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) dataset from Kaggle.
+   - Place the dataset in the chest_xray/ directory

 3. **Trigger the CI/CD Pipeline**:
    - Push to the `main` branch or manually run the workflow via the GitHub Actions interface.